 What if, instead of asking, “How do we move 3.5 million people around a city?” we wondered, “What does public transport mean to what Perth could be in 2031?”

-It would require some conversations and some processes that are perhaps different to the way we usually do things here.
-It might feel like it slows things down, at least in the beginning.
+It would require conversations and processes that are different to the way we usually do things here.
+It might feel like slowing down, at least in the beginning.
 We’d have to be open to not quite knowing what the end result would look like.
 And it would involve a lot of listening.

 But a bit of innovation in the way we approach this project, has the potential to generate a shared vision for a transit system that engages the people of Perth.
 With more people talking, with more minds at work, what we create will be unique to Perth.
 It will meet our needs in the future.
 And it will create the city we want to live in.